Chinese paper cutting: Knife construction method

+In the artwork knife construction approach, the design is carved out with a sharp knife, commonly following a pattern, but expert artisans can alternatively cut varied shapes freely.
 In the knife method, several layers of paper are placed on a relatively soft foundation, consisting of a mixture of tallow and ashes.
 Following a pattern, the motifs are then cut into the paper with a sharp knife, which is usually held vertically.
 Skilled artisans can cut different designs freehand, without following a pattern.